ChewKeanHo/Actualizer/README.md

 > **SIDE-NOTE**:
 >
 > For dependencies, you can safely do `$ apt install debootstrap -y` before
 > executing the script.
-For some reason, Debian did not ship the package
+For some reason, Debian did not ship that package
 > enabled by default.

 ```